Sliding Mode Observer for Set-valued Lur'e Systems and Chattering Removing: A new continuous approximate of the sliding mode technique

 In this paper, we provide a new smooth approximate of the set-valued function {\rm Sign} by using a time-dependent {guiding} function.
 Given a continuous {guiding} function $\delta: \R^+\to\R^+$, we define the function ${\rm Sign}_\delta: \R^+ \times \R^n \to \R^n$ as follows

-for some $M, N>0$ and the function $\delta(\cdot)$ is decreasing which converges to zero when $t\to \infty$.
-For example, we can choose $\delta(t)={\rm exp}(-k_1t-k_2)$ for some $k_1>0, k_2>0$. {It can be seen that the ${\rm Sign}_\delta(t,x)$ function is a continuous and smooth function with respect to both time $t$ and state $x$.
+for some $M, N>0$ and the function $\delta(\cdot)$ is non-increasing.
+For example, we can choose $\delta(t)={\rm exp}(-k_1t-k_2)$ for some $k_1>0, k_2>0$. {It can be seen that the ${\rm Sign}_\delta(t,x)$ function is a continuous function with respect to both time $t$ and state $x$.
 When the magnitude of $x$ is greater than $\delta(t)$, the function ${\rm Sign}_\delta(t,x)$ becomes equal to ${\rm Sign}(x)$.
-This property makes it effective in reducing the chattering effect while still handling uncertainty.
+These properties make it effective in reducing the chattering effect while still handling uncertainty.
 In comparison, the norm of the sigmoid function $\frac{x}{\vert x \vert+\epsilon }$ is always less than $1$ which does not deal with the uncertainty entirely.
 The sigmoid function only leads to convergence of the state to an approximate region of the sliding surface, as reported, e.g., in \cite{Shtessel}.
-The suitable choice of the guiding function $\delta$ can completely remove the chattering effect.
-This can be seen in Example 1, Figure 3.}
+The suitable choice of the guiding function $\delta$ can remarkably reduce the chattering effect.
+In practice, one can choose $\delta(t)=\max\{10^{-3},{\rm exp}(-k_1t-k_2)\}$ to avoid very small values when $t$ is large.
+This can be seen in Example 1, Figures 3--7.}